 Producer J.J.
 Abrams' "secret" project (shot it under the title Valencia) has paid off.
 Talk about a sneak attack, 10 Cloverfield Lane is the sci-fi thriller of the year.
-Bad Robot kept this movie under wraps to shock you senseless.
-Bravo!
+Bad Robot kept this movie under wraps to shock you senseless, job well done.
 This semi-sequel to 2008’s found-footage horror show, Cloverfield, is blown completely out of the water by this film.
-There’s better acting, better thrills and no shaky cam!
-Thank God!
-Nevertheless, 10 Cloverfield Lane still some of the same vibes as the first one.
+There’s better acting, better thrills and no shaky cam, thank God!
+Nevertheless, 10 Cloverfield Lane still has some of the same vibes as the first one.

 10 Cloverfield Lane is rated PG-13 (Parents Strongly Cautioned).
 For thematic material including frightening sequences of threat with some violence, and brief language.

 Hello, My Name Is Doris is this generation’s Harold and Maude (1971); filled with the warm and funny performances of Sally Field and Max Greenfield.

 Sally Field elevates the film with heart and soul.
 Hello, My Name Is Doris is a quirk indie dramedy that shows us the story about a sixty something woman (Field) in love with her thirty something co-worker (Greenfield).
 It’s a pleasurable treat on characters and life even with some familiar faults.
 Field and Greenfield’s chemistry is spot-on as director Michael Showalter (Wet Hot American Summer) grapples with the romantic character study.